Hecos-Project/Hecos/README.md

 * **Media control & Model switching**
 * **Memory management**

-You can install new packages dynamically by dragging and dropping `.hpkg` files into the **Package Manager** inside the WebUI.
+You can install new packages dynamically by dragging and dropping `.hpkg` bundles into the **Package Manager** inside the WebUI.
+These standalone bundles contain their own logic, UI panels, and configuration schemas, making Hecos infinitely and universally extensible.
 All packages are verified via Ed25519 digital signatures for absolute security.

 ---